Jarvis-Consulting-Group/jarvis_data_eng-KalaivaniKG/README.md

 ## Education
 **Kalaignar Karunanidhi Institute of technology (2010-2014)**, Bachelor of Engineering, Computer Science Engineering
-- GPA: 7.2/10

 ## Miscellaneous
 - Microsoft Azure Fundamentals Professional Certificate(2022)
 - IBM Data Analyst Professional Certificate(2022)
 - Google IT Automation with Python(2022)
 - Oracle Database 11g: SQL Fundamental I(2016)
-- Recognized as Star of the Quarter for exemplary performance, seamlessly and effectively delivering on projects commitments.
+- Recognized as Star of the Quarter for exemplary performance, seamlessly and effectively delivering on projects commitments(2021).